EWaterman/EWaterman.github.io/_posts/Ch1/0001-05-01-how-to-be-productive.md

 My second approach attempted to mitigate the previous problem by instead **designating specific work hours each day**.

 I decided that I would work every weekday from 7 PM until midnight no matter how much I got done.
 Each day I would pick up whichever tasks were most pressing and work on those for five hours.
 This approach let me be in control of my time, allowing me to dedicate a specific portion of my schedule to comic work.
-The fixed hours also meant that I wouldn't over work myself and allowed me to more easily switch my thinking brain off at the end of the day.
+The fixed hours also meant that I wouldn't overwork myself and allowed me to more easily switch my thinking brain off at the end of the day.
 This was a gift to my mental health.

 Unfortunately, this approach meant that I was less sure of what I’d end up completing each day.
 It also required more discipline as I was no longer working against a specific deadline for each to-do item.